Translate

 * ___ pause for a beat

 The group members decide the order of soloists by the fastest ones to shout out 1st, 2nd, 3rd, etc. They then form a line (or a half circle facing their usually imaginary audience) in that order.
 The girls begin stepping for a short while before they start saying the cheer.
 This is to make sure that everyone is "on beat".
 They keep doing the step routine when they begin chanting throughout the entire cheer.
-If someone "messes up the beat", the cheer must begin again from the beginning.
+If someone "messes up the beat", the cheer must start all over again from the beginning using the same order of cheerleaders.
 At the end of the cheer, the entire cheer begins again with a new soloist.
 This pattern continues until everyone in the group has the same equal turn as the soloist.

 HOLLYWOOD GOES SWINGING (Version #4)